Heavy Beijing smog causes flight delays, cancellations

 As of 2 p.m.
 (0600 GMT), 126 flights had been delayed by an hour or longer and 207 were cancelled at Beijing, the world's second-busiest airport, Xinhua news agency said.

-The Beijing sky was so dark that many drivers kept their headlights on throughout the day, giving the city an eery, netherworld feeling.
+The Beijing sky was so dark that many drivers kept their headlights on throughout the day, giving the city an eerie, netherworld feeling.

 "Such super foggy weather looks like the end of the world," commented one microblogger using the name David Jiaoxiaomao.